moby/moby/docs/contributing/set-up-dev-env.md

 ## Where to go next

 Congratulations, you have successfully achieved Docker inception.
 You've had a small experience of the development process.
 You've set up your development environment and verified almost all the essential processes you need to contribute.

+For information about the containerized build and cross compilation [check out this part of the guide](ctn-build.md).

-Of course, before you start contributing, [you'll need to learn one more piece of the development process, the test framework](test.md).
+Else, before you start contributing, you'll need to learn one more piece of the development process, [the test framework](test.md).